thalesgomest/thalesgomest/README.md

  -->

-> *"Perfer et obdura; dolor hic tibi proderit olim" (Be patient and tough; someday this pain will be useful to you)”* - Ovídio
+> *"Perfer et obdura; dolor hic tibi proderit olim" (Be patient and tough; someday this pain will be useful to you”* - Ovídio